ryanliupie/SIEM-and-Threat-Dection-Tool-V2/src/part3.md

 - If using the Amazon Linux 2023 AMI use → `"file_path": "/var/log/messages"`

 - If using the Amazon Linux 2 AMI use → `"file_path": "/var/log/secure"` (preferrably use this one ✔)

-    - Above I used the 2023 AMI with "secure" which does not exist on it, so I just made another EC2 and repeated all the steps.
-However, if you did initially choose the Linux 2 AMI, everything should work 😎.